 We also ask that you do not pile weeds on the pathways, instead bring them home to your compost or use the provided GFL green bins.
 You can consider joining the Compost Committee if you are interested in learning more go Compost Committee.

 Keeping weeds under control is extremely important!

-Every gardener is responsible doing their share keeping the paths weed free.
+Every gardener is responsible for doing their share to keep the paths weed free.